learn-co-curriculum/react-hooks-async-gif-search-lab/README.md

 #### `<GifListContainer />`

-`<GifListContainer />` should be a container that does data fetching and then renders its corresponding sub-component.
+`<GifListContainer />` should be a component that does data fetching and then renders its corresponding sub-component.
 That’s it.

-> If you haven't learned about container vs presentation components yet, don't worry.
-We'll dig deeper into them soon enough.
-For now, just know that container components _contain_ other components.
-They themselves usually aren't visible on the page.
-Presentational components, on the other hand, are components can you _can_ visibly see on the page (like our `Navbar`).

 In our app, the `<GifListContainer />` will be responsible for fetching the data from the Giphy API, storing the first 3 gifs from the response in its component